The Italian Register of Resident Population

 - for those moving from outside Italy evidence of sufficient financial means so as not to become a burden on the State and of adequate health insurance, although these items may already have been disclosed when applying for the Stay Permit (Permesso di Soggiorno).

-* the issue of a Stay Permit is usually a pre-requisite of being to able to register as resident. an exception to this rule applies for Stay Permits issued on family reunion grounds, where registration as resident can often be effected ahead of the issue of the Stay Permit.
+* the issue of a Stay Permit is usually a pre-requisite of being to able to register as resident.
+An exception to this rule applies for Stay Permits issued on family reunion grounds, where registration as resident can often be effected ahead of the issue of the Stay Permit.

-After making the application, the Comune have, typically 45 days, to run their background checks and arrange for a verification visit, usually conducted by the local police service to check that you are indeed residing at the premises you have indicated in your application.
+After making the application, the Comune have, typically 45 days, to run their background checks and arrange for a verification visit, usually conducted by the local police service, to check that you are indeed residing at the premises you have indicated in your application.
 You generally need to be in attendance when the Police officers visit the property, although they will generally leave a note asking for a call to arrange a follow up visit.
 Practice here varies widely around the country and some Comuni no longer make verification visits or do so on a random basis.

 After the Comune run their checks and verifications you will be deemed to be registered as resident from the date of application, or the following day.
 That date is fundamental for tax purposes (see below), the correspondence from the Comune will confirm the date – keep it.